LSSTDESC/surveycodex/galcheat/data/README.md

 #### `zeropoint`

-Zero point magnitude for the filter, computed using the [`speclite`][speclite] library with a classical atmosphere, at the airmass indicated in the survey parameters: `zeropoint_airmass`
+The zeropoint is the magnitude of an object that produces 1 e- per second on the detector.
+It is computed for a given filter, using the [`speclite`][speclite] library with a classical atmosphere, at the airmass indicated in the survey parameters: `zeropoint_airmass`.

 [speclite]: https://github.com/desihub/speclite